Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given zero parameters and no output schema, the description fully covers what the tool does and when to use it.
-It is complete for a simple informational tool.
+Given zero parameters, no output schema, and the simple nature of account info retrieval, the description fully covers what the tool does and when to use it.
+It is complete for the complexity level.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.